Jeremy Beck: Requiem

 Beck's Requiem was recorded by Coro Volante and the Cincinnati String Ensemble, directed by Brett Scott, and released by Acis Productions in 2024.
 One critic described this major work as "...harmonically alluring...[with] intriguing contrapuntal techniques...and touching simplicity."
 Donald Rosenberg in Gramophone called it "A piece of tranquil and urgent beauty...An exquisite first recording...Beck often goes against the grain, finding fresh means to convey the weighty or hopeful messages, and turning to lyricism rather than overt drama...Beck achieves an intimate portrait of mourning at once comforting and fervent."

 remember

 Released on the neuma label in 2023, Beck's seventh recording includes eight diverse compositions for a variety of instrumental and vocal forces.
 Called "captivating from beginning to end," three of the compositions, Invitation to Love, Elegy for piano and string orchestra, and November Dances for flute, viola, and harp, were composed during the COVID-19 pandemic lockdown.
 Invitation to Love won First Prize in Category 3 (treble choir) of The King's Singers New Music Prize in 2021.
 The text is by Paul Laurence Dunbar (1872–1906) who was an American poet, novelist, and short story writer.
 Born in Ohio to freed slaves from Kentucky, he became one of the first influential Black poets in American literature.

-"...a sonic revelation.
-With an impressive range of instrumental and vocal compositions, Beck takes us into a world of emotion and reflection.
-The compositions, including the award-winning 'Invitation to Love', testify to Beck's extraordinary creative vision and his ability to translate deep feelings into music."